LoafPickleWW/wen-wallet/README.md

 ## Deployment

-Changes that are merged to `main` will be deployed automatically to [Wallet Enhancer](https://we.thurstober.com/).
+Changes that are merged to `main` will be deployed automatically

 ## Contributing